Prepare for Experience

 General Eligibility

-In order to be eligible for awards within the Internship Scholarship Program, UCSB students must meet all of the following qualifications:
+To be eligible for Internship Scholarship Program awards, UCSB students must meet all of the following qualifications:

-- Must have secured, or be in the process of securing, an unpaid internship for summer within the nonprofit, government, education, arts, or public service industry, or within an organization that does not traditionally pay its interns.
+• Must have secured, or be in the process of securing, an unpaid internship for summer within the non-profit, government, education, arts, public service industry, or within an organization that does not traditionally pay its interns.
 Remote internships will be considered.
 Unpaid internships within for-profit companies will not be considered.

-- Must be a currently-enrolled undergraduate student.
-Seniors graduating in spring quarter are not eligible to apply.
+• Must be a currently-enrolled undergraduate student.
+Seniors graduating in the spring quarter are NOT eligible to apply.

 Students who identify as belonging to any population that may experience limited access to internship opportunities are highly encouraged to apply.